MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 augmented by systems thinking.

-Where classical ethics primarily addresses individuals, UCSF addresses infrastructure.
+Where classical ethics primarily addressed individuals, UCSF addresses infrastructure.

-When decisions are automated, power becomes diffuse, and scale obscures human impact, a new moral domain emerges.
+When decisions become automated, power diffuses, and scale obscures human impact, a new moral domain emerges.

 That domain is system ethics.

 I was once told: *everything is a system.*

-The longer I sit with these questions, the more that insight reveals itself.
-What we experience as isolated phenomena — technology, policy, design choices, market forces — repeatedly turn out to be interconnected.
+The longer I engage with these questions, the more that insight reveals itself.
+What we experience as separate phenomena — technology, policy, design choices, market forces — repeatedly turn out to be deeply interconnected.

-Once you see this, it becomes impossible to return to isolated thinking.
+Once this becomes visible, isolated thinking no longer suffices.

-Ethics is no longer only about individual action.
+Ethics ceases to be solely about individual action.
 It becomes about structures.
 Feedback loops.
 Power distribution.
-Visibility.
-Absence.
+Visibility — and absence.

 That UCSF draws from multiple ethical traditions is therefore no accident.
-It reflects this reality: contemporary moral problems do not belong to a single philosophical lineage.
+It reflects contemporary reality: today’s moral problems do not belong to a single philosophical lineage.

 They converge.

----

 ---